-All staff, governors and volunteers should:
+All staff and volunteers should:

 - Work in an open and transparent way, avoiding any actions that would lead a reasonable person to question their motivation and/or intentions. - Dress appropriately for your role. - Avoid unnecessary physical contact with children when dealing with difficult circumstances.
-If physical contact is made: - to remove a pupil from a dangerous situation or an object from a pupil to prevent either harm to themselves or others, then this should be reported to the Head Teacher; - o ensure you are aware of and understand the rules concerning physical restraint; - o where it is essential for educational or safety reasons, gain pupil's permission for that contact wherever possible; - o it should not be secretive; even if accidental contact was made, it should be reported. - Understand their position of power and influence over children and not misuse it in any way.
-This includes but is not limited to; - o accepting regular gifts from children - giving personal gifts to children - Recognise their influence and not engage in activities out of school that might compromise their position within school. - Not establish or seek to establish social contact with pupils outside of school.
-This includes; - communication with pupils in inappropriate ways, including personal e-mails and mobile telephones - passing your home address, personal phone numbers, e-mail address or other personal details to pupils/children - o the transportation of pupils in your own vehicle without prior management approval - contact through social networking sites or other internet based communications. - Avoid volunteering to house children overnight (e.g. if they haven't been picked up by a parent).
-Note this is different to your child having a sleepover with a friend who is also a pupil at the school.
+If physical contact is made: - o to remove a pupil from a dangerous situation or an object from a pupil to prevent either harm to themselves or others, then this should be reported to the Head Teacher; - o ensure you are aware of and understand the rules concerning physical restraint; - o where it is essential for educational or safety reasons, gain pupil's permission for that contact wherever possible; - it should not be secretive; even if accidental contact was made, it should be reported. - Understand their position of power and influence over children and not misuse it in any way.
+This includes but is not limited to; - o accepting regular gifts from children - o giving personal gifts to children - o acting in a way that is, or may be perceived to be, grooming. - Recognise their influence and not engage in activities out of school that might compromise their position within school. - Not establish or seek to establish social contact with pupils outside of school.
+This includes; - o communication with pupils in inappropriate ways, including personal e-mails and mobile telephones - o passing your home address, personal phone numbers, e-mail address or other personal details to pupils/children - the transportation of pupils in your own vehicle without prior management approval - o contact through social networking sites or other internet based communications. - Avoid volunteering to house children overnight (e.g. if they haven't been picked up by a parent).
+Note this is different to your child having a sleepover with a friend who is also a pupil at the school. - Share any concern with the Head Teacher regarding sexual harassment or sexual violence (either between pupils or staff)

-All staff, volunteers and governors should:
+All staff and volunteers should:

-- Only use e-mail contact regarding pupils via the school's system. - Be careful about recording images of children and do this only when it is an approved educational activity.
+- Only use e-mail contact regarding pupils via the school's systems. - Be careful about recording images of children and do this only when it is an approved educational activity.
+Explicit permission must be given by the head teacher where this is not possible.
 This can only be done on a device owned by the school when parents have given their permission.
-See the safeguarding policy for more information. - Ensure that areas of the curriculum that may involve sexually explicit information are taught in accordance with school policies. - Allow children to change clothes with levels of respect and privacy appropriate to their age, gender, culture and circumstances. - Avoid working in one-to-one situations or conferring special attention on one child unless this is part of an agreed school plan or policy. - Not access inappropriate material via the internet - Not allow boundaries to become blurred and unsafe in more informal settings such as trips out, out of school activities etc. - Never use a physical punishment of any kind.
+See the safeguarding policy for more information. - Ensure that areas of the curriculum that may involve sexually explicit information are taught in accordance with school policies. - Allow children to change clothes with levels of respect and privacy appropriate to their age, gender, culture and circumstances. - Avoid working in one-to-one situations or conferring special attention on one child unless this is part of an agreed school plan or policy. - Not access inappropriate material via the internet - Not allow boundaries to become blurred and unsafe in more informal settings such as trips out, out of school activities etc. - Never use a physical punishment of any kind. - Act within the values and ethos of the school and it's policies.